-Genome editing is a promising technology that could offer new treatments or cures for diseases.
-The human genome contains thousands of genes, each of which contains the information that cells use to make protein.
-The human body needs a vast number of specific proteins to function properly.
-In genetic diseases, there is a problem with a gene that means a protein is made wrong or not at all.
-Genome editing changes the DNA sequence so that the cells can make the right proteins again.
-Advances in genome editing hold promise for enabling the treatment of thousands of genetic diseases.
+Genome editing is a promising technology that could offer new treatments and cures for diseases.
+The human genome has thousands of genes, each of which has the information that cells use to make protein.
+The human body needs a vast number of specific proteins to work properly.
+In genetic diseases, a gene has a problem that means a protein is made wrong — or not made at all.
+Genome editing changes the DNA sequence so that the cells can correctly make proteins again.
+Progress in genome editing could help treat thousands of genetic diseases.

 The Importance of Somatic Cells

-Over the past decade, researchers have advanced genome editing technology to allow for precise changes to the DNA code inside live cells.
+In the past decade, researchers have advanced genome editing technology to allow precise changes to the DNA code inside live cells.
 Using this technology, scientists could edit disease-causing DNA within the body’s non-reproductive cells, known as somatic cells.
-Limiting the edits to these cells reduces the risk of having unintended, editing-related changes passed down to future generations.
-Researchers could harness this technology to potentially treat a multitude of genetic diseases.
+Making this technology more efficient and limiting the edits to these cells lowers the risk of having unintended editing-related changes passed down to future generations.
+Researchers could use this technology to potentially treat a large number of genetic diseases.

 Expanding Genome Editing Research

-In January 2018, recognizing the importance of this research, the NIH Common Fund launched a new program focusing on somatic cell research.
-The Somatic Cell Genome Editing program aims to develop high-quality tools for performing safe and effective genome editing in humans and then make these tools widely available to the research community to reduce the time and cost of developing new therapies.
+In January 2018, recognizing the impact of this research, the NIH Common Fund launched a new program focusing on somatic cell research.
+The first phase of the Somatic Cell Genome Editing (SCGE) program aims to create high-quality tools for safe and effective genome editing in humans and make these tools widely available to the research community to reduce the time and cost of creating new therapies.

-NCATS is leading the trans-NIH working group composed of several other NIH Institutes and Centers that will manage the new program.
-This collaborative program aims to:
+NCATS led the trans-NIH working group composed of staff from several other NIH institutes and centers that managed the new program.
+The joint program aims to:

-- Expand the number of genome editing tools available to researchers.
+- Expand the number of genome editing tools available.

-- Develop delivery systems that can target the cells of specific organs and tissues in the human body efficiently.
+- Create delivery systems that can efficiently target the cells of specific organs and tissues in the human body.

-- Design new assays for testing safety and efficacy of genome editing and delivery tools.
+- Design new assays for testing the safety and effectiveness of genome editing and delivery tools.

-- Distribute the knowledge, methods, and tools that have been developed through this program to the scientific community.
+- Share the knowledge, methods and tools developed through this program with the scientific community through the SCGE Toolkit.